 - Al Jefferson is averaging 26.1 points and 13 rebounds over the past 6 game stretch

 - 7 of 10 Bobcats scored in double figures

 Daniel Carney formerly covered the Charlotte Bobcats for rantsports.com.
-He is an active writer for theleaguenews.us.
+He is the creator of Beantownbasketball.com.
 You can follow him on Twitter @dan_jcarney, subscribe to him on YouTube where he talks sports, and add him on Google+.